andremanns/Modelling-the-Abundance-of-UK-Butterflies/methodology/README.md

 	- Predicted vs actual baseline count
 	- Fitted baseline count vs Residuals
 	- Q-Q plot of residuals.
 11. Following evaluation in step 10, the optimal hyperparameters were selected and implemented into the final stage 1 GAM.
-Full code for this is available here: GAM model.

 ## 4. Stage 2 GAM
 The aim was to predict RA (the response variable) as a function of time (the explanatory variable in years) across all species subsets.
 Unlike the stage 1 GAM (which predicted counts for a single year) models were evaluated based on their ability to capture long term trends.